CodyQin/SGtSNEpiPy/README.md

 **SGtSNEpiPy.SGtSNEpiPy.sgtsnepipy**

-The `sgtsnepi` method is invoked by the simple calling sequence,
+The calling sequence is simple,

 ```python
 Y = sgtsnepi(A, kwargs**)